sagemath/sagewiki_to_gh-2022-10-10/days82.md

 <<TableOfContents()>>

-These Sage days are a special event for women who develop in [[http://www.sagemath.org/|SageMath]] or wish to learn Sage.
+These Sage days are a special event for women* who develop in [[http://www.sagemath.org/|SageMath]] or wish to learn Sage.
 They will include introduction presentations, self training,  and teamwork on specific projects.

 This event is fully funded by the [[http://opendreamkit.org/|OpenDreamKit]] project.

+*The application / invitation process is limited to women, nevertheless all activities of the workshop will be public and open to every one.

 == Organizers ==